 Pupils are expected to be at their pick-up point at least 10 minutes prior to the suggested pick-up time.
-Buses are not public transport vehicles, only in exceptional circumstances.
-Travelling on another bus from your normal one will be permitted.
+Buses are not public transport vehicles.
+Travelling on another bus from your normal one is not permitted.

 Expected behaviour of students using school buses: